markjprice/tools-skills-net8/docs/errata/improvements.md

 In the next edition, I will recommend the use of v7.1 or later: https://www.nuget.org/packages/FluentAssertions/7.1.0

 Alternatively, there is a v7-forked repo named `AwesomeAssertions`: https://www.nuget.org/packages/AwesomeAssertions/7.0.0.
 You should be able to replace the package reference and everything will continue to work.

+# Page 433 - Installing the dev tunnel CLI

+> Thanks to [Paul Marangoni](https://github.com/pmarangoni) for raising [this issue on May 7, 2025](https://github.com/markjprice/web-dev-net9/issues/51).

+In the next edition, if the CLI is still in preview, then I will add a warning:

+> **Warning!** This feature is currently in public preview.
+The CLI might have bugs that are introduced and fixed over time.
+Command names and options may change in future releases.
+The preview version is provided without a service-level agreement, and it's not recommended for production workloads.
+Certain features might not be supported or might have constrained capabilities.
+Read the latest about the CLI at the following link: https://learn.microsoft.com/en-us/azure/developer/dev-tunnels/cli-commands

+# Page 433 - Exploring a dev tunnel with the CLI and an echo service

+After Step 2, I will add a note:

+> If you get error, `Missing wamcompat_id_token in WAM case`, then try using device flow to login instead, as shown in the following command: `devtunnel login -d`

 # Page 453 - BenchmarkDotNet for benchmarking performance